Using the surface layer#

 Adjusting contrast limits#

 The vertex values of the surface layer get mapped through its colormap according to values called contrast limits.
 These are a 2-tuple of values defining how what values get applied the minimum and maximum of the colormap and follow the same principles as the contrast_limits described in the image layer guide.
-They are also accessible through the same keyword arguments, properties, and range slider as in the image layer.
+They are also accessible through the same keyword arguments, properties, and GUI layer controls as in the image layer.